joshuacarmack/joshuacarmack.com/content/posts/fire-on-the-mountain-2025/index.md

 #### Better streaming PC

 I maxed out the GPU on my laptop this year.
-With 17 inputs in vMix, it was at its limit, and I saw glitches even when pausing unused inputs.
+With 17 inputs in vMix, it was at its limit, and I saw glitches (mainly frame drops) even when pausing unused inputs.

-> **Tip:** Add detail here—were the glitches frame drops, stutters on multiview, or encoder overload?
-That helps others troubleshoot.

 #### External projection switch